samadanc/ConvertGroovyToNodeJS/README.md

 ## Contributing

 We welcome submissions of issues and pull requests. we need the help of the community to improve and perfect the tool.

+## Types of Markings

+interesting: if an app is a possible use case for us to use for mutation